A new axiomatics for masures: Introduction

-A ray (half-line) of $\I$ is said to be generic if its direction meets the interior $\mathring{\T}$ of $\T$.
-The main result of this paper is the following theorem:
+We study this question in the affine case and in the indefinite case.
+Let us begin by the affine case, where we prove that this property is true:

-\begin{thm*} Let $A,B$ be apartments such that $A\cap B$ contains a generic ray of $A$.
-Then $A\cap B$ is a finite intersection of half-apartments of $A$ and there exists an isomorphism from $A$ to $B$ fixing $A\cap B$. \end{thm*}
+\begin{thrm} Let $\I$ be a masure associated to an affine Kac-Moody group.
+Let $A$ be an apartment.
+Then $\A\cap A$ is a finite intersection of half-apartments of $\A$ and there exists an isomorphism from $\A$ to $A$ fixing $\A\cap A$. \end{thrm}

-Using this theorem, we define a new axiomatic of masures and prove that it is equivalent to the one given by Rousseau (we recall it in~\ref{subsubDéfinition des masures}).
-Our axiomatic is simpler and closer to the usual geometric axiomatic of euclidean buildings.
-To emphasize this analogy, we first recall one of their definitions in the case where the valuation is discrete (see Section IV of \cite{brown1989buildings} or Section 6 of \cite{rousseau2004euclidean}).
+We define a new axiomatic of masures and prove that it is equivalent to the one given by Rousseau (we recall it in~\ref{subsubDefinition des masures}), using the theorem above.
+Our axiomatic is simpler and closer to the usual geometric axiomatic of Euclidean buildings.
+To emphasize this analogy, we first recall one of their definitions in the case where the valuation is discrete (see Section IV of \cite{brown1989buildings} or Section 6 of \cite{rousseau2004euclidean}, our definition is slightly modified but equivalent).

-\begin{defn} A euclidean building is a set $\I$ equipped with a set $\mathcal{A}$ of subsets called apartments satisfying the following axioms :
+\begin{definition} A Euclidean building is a set $\I$ equipped with a set $\mathcal{A}$ of subsets called apartments satisfying the following axioms :